elleVas/elleVas/README.md

 - 👋 Hi, I’m Raffaele Vasini
 - 👀 I’m interested in Web and Mobile develop
 - 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on Node and Angular projects
+- 💞️ I’m looking to collaborate on Node.js and Angular projects
 - 📫 How to reach me https://www.linkedin.com/in/raffaele-vasini-87937470/

 <!---